apball03/CLMay2021/README.md

-#  Introduction to Front End
+#  Introduction to Front End -- Personal Website

 This project is a personal portfolio website created as part of the Code Louisville Front-End Development course of Spring 2021.
 It includes a menu of contact information, and sections for my qualifications, education, and experience.